YoyoyoChang/AutoBloodweb/README.md

 A program automatically spend blood points in Bloodweb of Dead By Daylight.

 This program is free and open-source.
+Currently only compatible with resolution of 2560 x 1440
 ## Overview

 - Select clickable location to spend bloodpoint based on grouped pixels color recognition.